 Makar Sankranti is a festival that is celebrated in all parts of India but with different names and traditions.
 Makar Sankranti in Maharashtra is a three-day festival that is marked with various rituals and customs that are peculiar to the state.
 The first day of this festival in Maharashtra is known as Bhogi and the second day is called Sankranti.
 This day holds immense significance for married women in the state as it is associated with an important ritual called Haldi-Kumkum.
 Married women dress up in ethnic wear and get-togethers are organized wherein women exchange small gifts as a token of love and apply vermillion and turmeric on each other's forehead.
 The tradition of Kite flying is also followed in many parts of the state.
 The last day of the festival is called Kinkrant which marks the defeat of Kinkarasur - a demon who was slayed by Maa Durga.
 During these three days, folks of the state are seen jubilant and immersed in merry-making.

-One of the four grand Kumbh Mela’s, Nashik Kumbh Mela is considered to be the most sacred.
+One of the four grand Kumbh Mela’s, Nashik Kumbh Mela is considered to be the most sacred festival celebrated in Maharashtra.
 Also known as Trimbakeshwar or Nashik Trimbak Kumbh Mela, this religious festival of Maharashtra is marked as a massive congregation of pilgrims, Sadhus, and tourists.
 Millions of pilgrims from all over the country visit Nashik during Kumbh Mela to take a dip in Kushawart and Ramkund reservoirs of the holy river Godavari.
 Happening once in 12 years, Kumbh Mela is considered to be the largest peaceful gathering in the world.
 Believed to cleanse all the sins, colorful processions, and holy dip during this imposing festival of Maharashtra sketches a vivid picture of strong faith and religious values.

 Dedicated to the greatest ruler of Maharashtra - Chatrapati Shivaji Maharaj, Shivaji Jayanti is celebrated on a large scale in the state.
 Every year, on his birthday various processions are carried out and the stories of his valor and greatness are narrated along with songs that speak of the kingship of the greatest ruler.
 On this special day, his values and beliefs are reminisced and also pledged.
 Having great reverence for the Great Maratha ruler, Shivaji Jayanti holds a special place for the people of Maharashtra.